jenwachter/html-form/README.md

 # HTML Form

 Hate writing and validating HTML forms?
 Me too.
-The HTML Form Class was designed to make creating, validating, and maintaining forms easier.
+The HTML Form library was designed to make creating, validating, and maintaining forms easier.

 ## Requirements